Search

 What is cost basis?

-When it comes time to investigate the capital gains or losses on an investment, you need to determine the cost basis of it first.
-The cost basis determines how much of a gain or loss you have to report on your income tax return when you sell a share of a mutual fund.
-When you purchase a mutual fund share, you do so at a certain price.
-That price is the cost basis for that share.
+If you plan to sell your asset, cost basis could directly impact your tax liability.
+When it comes time to investigate the capital gains or losses on an investment, you need to start with the cost basis to determine how much of a gain or loss you have to report on your income tax return when you sell a share.

 • First in, first out.
 With the FIFO method, the first assets you bought are the shares you sell first.